dromotherm/documentation/pages/themis/DLCF/README.md

 PLC : {{site.data.glossary.PLC}}

+Even though there is a specific software named Softools to control the PLC, it can be easily queried and configured in TCPIP, via its ethernet port, using the modbus TCP mode.
+The Softools software is only necessary to program the device from scratch, and once programming is done, you can network it freely, which is essential for interoperability.
+This is valid with all modbus TCP hardware.

+During the year 2017, a Davis vantage weather station was connected to the Sofrel, as the temperature sensors associated with the Sauter controllers seemed overly optimistic during intense cold spells.
+The Davis vantage being a 868Mhz radio device streaming to a modbus RTU receiver, the connection was achieved using an Anybus AB7007 RTU to TCP converter, and the Davis vantage was defined as a slave device (or external PLC) within the Sofrel.

+At that time, the Themis project was still very young and had not yet adopted the 169 mhz Enless sensors to measure outdoor and indoor temperatures.

+In retrospect, it would have been easiest and cheaper to install a single sensor than a complete weather station.

 The Sofrel is powerful enough to also regulate the hot water production within the primary collector, via a software cascade.
 In order to achieve this, at the beginning of 2018, new modulating burners were installed on the boilers, that can be controlled by a 0/10V analog signal.
 With a new PID onboard, the Sofrel was now able to supervise the production of hot water, the global energy efficiency of the boiler room being really enhanced.